Pension freedoms explained: what are my choices?

 Further guidance on pensions

-To help people over 50 with their choices when it comes to pensions, the government has set up Pension Wise(www.moneyhelper.org.uk opens in a new tab).
+To help people over 50 with their pension choices, the government has set up Pension Wise(www.moneyhelper.org.uk opens in a new tab).
 This is a national service offering free, impartial guidance.
 Pension Wise can be contacted via telephone or in person, with easily bookable appointments on their website.

 Want to do some more reading around pensions and managing your money over 50?
-We have a number of guides you may find useful:
+We have lots of guides you may find useful:

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.